ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 SecurityParameters.AddPrivateKey(privateKey, publicKey)
 ~~~

-- Supported Algorithms: Used to restrict what parameters are used by underlying transport security protocols.
+- Supported algorithms: Used to restrict what parameters are used by underlying transport security protocols.
 When not specified, these algorithms should default to known and safe defaults for the system.
 Parameters include:
 ciphersuites, supported groups, and signature algorithms.